wavefrontHQ/docs/pages/doc/csp_users_account_managing.md

 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select your user name.
 1. On the **User Information** page, make the necessary changes.

-    {% include note.html content="Some preferences, managed by **Super Admin** users, are preset for all users of the service instance." %}
+    {% include note.html content="Some preferences, managed by the users with the **Super Admin** service role, are preset for all users of the service instance." %}

 In your user profile in the VMware Cloud Services Console, you can configure several preferences, such as language and regional format, dark or light theme, motion reduction, and What's New banner appearance.
 1. In the Operations for Applications UI or in the VMware Cloud Services Console, click your user name on the menu bar and select **My Account**.